NC State Extension Publications

 Directions

 Blend egg substitute, cheese, and mint.
-Pour over asparagus and scallions in skillet and cook on medium heat, gently pulling sides from skillet to cook eggs throughout.
+Pour over asparagus and scallions in skillet and cook on medium heat, gently pulling sides of mixture from skillet to cook eggs throughout.

 Cover skillet with lid once egg mixture is cooked halfway through.
 Use a spatula to divide it into thirds.
 Turn each piece once.
 Serve immediately.